 - ¼ teaspoon sugar

 - Heat a deep skillet over medium-high heat.
-Add vegetable oil, the lotus root, ½ tsp sugar and some salt.
+Add vegetable oil, the lotus root, ½ teaspoon sugar and some salt.
 Cook for 5 minutes until the root vegetable begins to soften.

 - Add ½ cup of water and bring to a boil.
 Lower the heat and close the lid.
 Leave this to simmer for another 5 minutes.
 For a more crunchy texture, remove from heat earlier.

 - Drain and transfer the edible stem to a large bowl.
-Add the rice wine vinegar, chopped scallion, ½ tsp of sugar and sesame seeds.
+Add the rice wine vinegar, chopped scallion, ½ teaspoon of sugar and sesame seeds.
 Toss and mix well.
 Add salt to taste.

 Baked Renkon Chips

 A healthy snack that makes a good substitute for potatoes chips.
 Experiment with different spices and create your own flavour of chips!
 Alternatively, enjoy these lotus root chips with a gochujang mayo or guacamole dip.
-This snack can be made in the oven or an air fryer.
+This snack can be made in the oven.
+Alternatively, you can also cook it in an air fryer which will make them extra crispy!

 - 200g of the edible stem, peeled and sliced ⅛ inch thick